Mensix/Mensix/README.md

 # Welcome!

-My name is Grzegorz, and I'm aspiring frontend developer from Poland.
-I don't have many projects here, as I think some of them are not worth publishing, however, I'm looking forward for making awesome stuff in future.
-My work is focused around ski jumping and [JBwA community](https://www.miejski.pl/slowo-Jebawka).
+My name is Grzegorz, and I'm an aspiring frontend developer from Poland.
+I don't have many projects here, as I think some of them are not worth publishing, however, I'm looking forward to making awesome stuff in the future.
+My work is focused on ski jumping and [JBwA community](https://www.miejski.pl/slowo-Jebawka).

-You can find the summary at my [website](https://mensix.xyz/).
+You can find my summary on my [website](https://mensix.xyz/).